lavalink-devs/Lavalink/IMPLEMENTATION.md

 ```

 # Common pitfalls
-Admidtedly Lavalink isn't inherently the most intuitive thing ever, and people tend to run into the same mistakes over again.
+Admittedly Lavalink isn't inherently the most intuitive thing ever, and people tend to run into the same mistakes over again.
 Please double check the following if you run into problems developing your client and you can't connect to a voice channel or play audio:

 1. Check that you are forwarding sendWS events to **Discord**.
 2. Check that you are intercepting **VOICE_SERVER_UPDATE**s to **Lavalink**.
 Do not edit the event object from Discord.